 Where to see (and feed your curious mind with) rare masterpieces, historical artefacts, revolutionary sculptures, thought-provoking paintings and cultural relics

-As a booming cultural hub, Singapore has attracted loads of art and big-name museum exhibitions in recent years, from historic Southeast Asian pieces to ground-breaking art exhibitions by famous painters.
+As a booming cultural hub, Singapore has attracted loads of art and big-name museum exhibitions in recent years, from permanent exhibits with historic Southeast Asian pieces and ground-breaking art exhibitions by famous painters.
 The best part?
 Most of these museums offer free admission to locals and permanent residents.
 But don’t just pop by the museums – the city’s also dotted with independent art galleries with works by both established and up-and-coming artists.

 National Museum of Singapore